craftingcity/The-Known-World/README.md

 ## Nation-States of Coalition
 ### Kingdom of Prosper
 After the [[Timeline#The Age of Beginning|Fall of Tetrimoc]], and the entrance of sentient life unto Alaturmen, a group of so-called "[[Bandit Lords]]" ruled the [[Great Northern Forests]].
-Only six years later, they will fall in the West, but here in the East, they ruled for about forty-five years.
+Only six years later, they fall in the West, but here in the East, they ruled for another forty years.

-They sometimes literally but mostly metaphorically fell to the Adventurer King Arthur Simonson, who now rules the Kingdom of Prosper.
-Since his reign, places such as [[Gambleum]], [[Janesland]], and [[Yerba]] have, as promised, prospered, as well have the smaller settlements under his influence.
+They fell to the Adventurer King Arthur Simonson, who now rules the Kingdom of Prosper.
+Since his reign, places such as [[Gambleum]], [[Janesland]], and [[Yerba]] have, as promised, Prospered, as well have the smaller settlements under his influence.
 He extends his reach far into the northwest, reaching into what's left of the [[Great Northern Forests]] at risk of angering the [[Blood Clans]] at these borders.

 The state-mandated-education in Prosper teaches children to read and write, as well as promoting personal hardiness and community focus; It is an honor to know your neighbor, and it is a pleasure to host them in your home.
 The people of Prosper have a history of near-virtuous violence, and they raise their children to defend themselves.
 The culture of Prosper is one of Lawful Goodness; their system of government is good and kind, and they are bound to their fellows through the experience of life.